 Good spot here, on the side of River Nith, it’s quiet, level, there’s a shop, a cafe, a public toilet block and most importantly a pub The Nith Hotel that serves food till 9 pm!
 Parked up and 10 minutes later we are inside the pub.

-After a peaceful nights sleep up for breakfast and after a quick chat with the chap who we bought the Prakto LPG bottles from, we’re off to Lockerbie.
+After a peaceful nights sleep up for breakfast and after a quick telephone chat with the chap who we bought the Prakto LPG bottles from, we’re off to his house Lockerbie.
 Found their house easy enough, a quick hello, I rearranged the garage, strapped the bottles together using polystyrene between them, then strapped them securely to the frame of the vehicle, don’t want anything sliding around that might cause a problem.

 Off again this time to the Kelpies in Falkirk, what a fantastic place, I recommend a visit here